 Deep Sleep Daily

-What Long-Term Sleep Deprivation Actually Feels Like: Notes from a Recovering 4-Hour-a-Night Manager
+What Long-Term Sleep Deprivation Actually Feels Like: 2026 Update from a Recovering 4-Hour-a-Night Manager

-What Long-Term Sleep Deprivation Actually Feels Like: Notes from a Recovering 4-Hour-a-Night Manager
+What Long-Term Sleep Deprivation Actually Feels Like: 2026 Update from a Recovering 4-Hour-a-Night Manager

 When you spend months—or in my case, years—operating on a massive sleep deficit, your body doesn't just get 'tired.'
 Tired is what you feel after a long hike.
 Chronic sleep deprivation is more like trying to run a high-end software suite on a computer from 1998 with a failing hard drive.
 Everything lags.
 The fans are screaming just to keep the processor from melting.
 Eventually, the system just starts throwing errors you can’t ignore anymore.
-I started keeping a notebook on my nightstand about eighteen months ago to track exactly what was happening, mostly because when you're awake at 3:15 AM for the fourth night in a row, you need something to do other than calculate how many hours you’ll get if you fall asleep right now.
+I’ve spent the last 18 months tracking these errors with the same intensity I use for warehouse throughput, mostly because when you're awake at 3:15 AM for the fourth night in a row, you need something to do other than calculate how many hours you’ll get if you fall asleep right now.

 In operations management, we talk a lot about technical debt—the cost of choosing an easy, messy solution now instead of a better approach that takes longer.
 Sleep is the ultimate maintenance window.
 When you skip it, you aren't actually gaining time; you're just borrowing it from your future self at a predatory interest rate.
 I used to think I was a high-performer because I could answer emails at 4:30 AM.
-Looking back at my notebook, my 'Morning Energy Rating' (a 1-10 scale I invented to track how I felt at my first cup of coffee) hovered around a 3.2 for nearly three years.
+Looking back at my notebook logs from early last year, my 'Morning Energy Rating' (a 1-10 scale I invented to track how I felt at my first cup of coffee) hovered around a 3.2.
 I wasn't performing; I was vibrating with anxiety and caffeine.

 What actually happens after months of this is a total systemic slowdown.
 It starts with the small things—forgetting where you put your keys is a cliché, but forgetting the name of the vendor you’ve worked with for six years during a quarterly review is another thing entirely.
 My brain felt like it was constantly 'buffering.'
 I’d be in the middle of a sentence, and the next word would just... hang there, out of reach.
-I started to realize that I had stopped pretending 5 hours of sleep was enough because the 'glitches' were becoming too expensive to ignore.
+It was a cognitive brownout.
+I realized that my brain was essentially shutting down non-essential sectors just to keep the lights on in the 'survival' department.
+I was no longer an operations manager; I was a guy managing a series of near-catastrophic biological failures.

 The Physical Toll: When the Hardware Starts to Fail

-About six months into my 'deep dive' into my own sleep data, I noticed a trend.
-On nights where my smartwatch showed less than 15% deep sleep—which was almost every night—my resting heart rate the next day would be 10 to 12 beats per minute higher than my baseline.
+About six months into my deep dive into my own sleep data—right around the time I started decoding my smartwatch sleep data to see where the leaks were—I noticed a trend.
+On nights where my watch showed less than 15% deep sleep, my resting heart rate the next day would be 10 to 12 beats per minute higher than my baseline.
 It felt like my heart was doing a light jog while I was just sitting at my desk reviewing shipping manifests.
 My doctor explained that my nervous system was stuck in 'fight or flight' mode.
 I wasn't just tired; I was physically stressed at a cellular level.
+I have no medical training, of course—I’m just a guy who knows how to read a trend line—but even I could see the correlation between my lack of rest and my heart's refusal to slow down.

 Then there was the blood pressure.
 I’m a 46-year-old guy who stays relatively active, but my numbers were climbing into the territory where doctors start reaching for their prescription pads.
 It turns out that when you don't sleep, your blood vessels don't get the 'down time' they need to relax.
 Imagine running a high-pressure water hose 24/7 without ever turning the valve off.
 Eventually, the pipes start to strain.
-In my notebook, I have a entry from last November: 'Night 3 of 4-hour sleep.
+In my notebook, I have an entry from this past winter: 'Night 3 of 4-hour sleep.
 Face feels hot.
 Heart thumping in my ears.
-BP 145/95.
 This isn't productivity; it's a slow-motion wreck.'
+If your heart is doing double-time while you're reading a book, please, talk to your own doctor.
+Don't wait for the bear to catch you.

 For a long time, my alarm clock felt like a personal assault.
 I’d wake up feeling like I’d been hit by a truck, even if I hadn't moved an inch.
 My notebook shows that during my worst months, I was waking up an average of 4.5 times per night.
 These weren't 'get up and go to the bathroom' wake-ups; they were 'eyes wide open, brain immediately starts listing everything I didn't finish yesterday' wake-ups.
 The physical sensation was a tightness in my chest and a weird, metallic taste in my mouth.
 Some people find that their appetite goes haywire, too.
 I found myself craving nothing but simple carbs and sugar at 3 PM just to keep my eyes open, which of course led to a sugar crash that made the 3 AM wake-up even more likely.
 It’s a closed-loop system of failure.